ExpressionEngine/ExpressionEngine-User-Guide/docs/pro/troubleshooting.md

     - Via Pro's [general settings](pro/configuration.md#general-settings), ensure that the "Enable front-end editing" setting is toggled on.
     - Via the [`enable_frontedit` config override](pro/configuration.md#enable_frontedit).
 If in use, this override must be set to `'y'` for front-end editing to work.

+- User does not have proper access to edit channels.
+Users must be assigned a role which has access to channels and to be able to edit channel content to see related front edit links on the site.

 ### Dock shows everywhere, while front edit links only show some places.

 - If Front edit links are showing on some templates, but not on others then front edit links may be disabled via template settings.
 Front-end editing can be enabled/disabled under "Pro Settings" in each template's settings.